 The standard of living is quite high for foreigners.
 An average meal at a Taiwanese restaurant may cost you 2-3 dollars Canadian, in comparison to $20 in Canada.
 My girlfriend and I live on the 20th floor of a high rise with a swimming pool for around $800 Canadian a month in the central business district of a major city.
 This would cost nearly 4 times more in a city like Vancouver or Toronto.

 Easing Into Teaching English

 One of the biggest lessons I’ve learned is to be patient with students and teachers.
 As an English teacher, you need to be patient with students and with your co-workers.
 Being lost in translation in Taiwan is a very common thing.
-The OnTESOL certificate helped to gain the confidence needed to teach in Asia.
+The OnTESOL certificate helped me gain the confidence needed to teach abroad.
 The training period would have been a lot more daunting had we not taken the OnTESOL course.
 It helped us ease into the teaching process a lot easier.